Anano24/Skilled-e-learning-landing-page/README.md

 # Frontend Mentor - Skilled e-learning landing page

-This is a solution to the [NSkilled e-learning landing page on Frontend Mentor](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q).
+This is a solution to the [Skilled e-learning landing page on Frontend Mentor](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview